MAKING GUIDE

 Connect the camera to the computer via USB.
 USB stands for Universal Serial Bus, which is a technology developed for connecting printers, cameras, and other devices to a computer.
 A USB port is a slot on the computer where you can plug in a USB cable.
 Here’s a close-up look at a USB plug and ports, which are typically marked with the symbol you see below.

-Use a card reader. card reader is a device that enables a computer to access data directly from a memory card.
+Use a card reader.
+A card reader is a device that enables a computer to access data directly from a memory card.
 No camera or battery power required.
 You just take the card out of the camera and slip it into the card reader when you want to download photos.

 Transfer wirelessly.
 Cellphones and other smart devices can connect to your computer wirelessly, assuming that your computer itself is part of a Wi-Fi network.
 You also may be able to use Bluetooth, another wireless data-transfer technology, to connect your smart device to your computer.